pablosmedina/ckite/README.md

 CKite
 =====

-A Scala implementation of the Raft distributed consensus algorithm.
+A Scala implementation of the [Raft distributed consensus algorithm](http://raftconsensus.github.io/).
+CKite is a library to be used by distributed applications needing consensus agreement.
+It is a work in constant progress.
+For development & testing purposes it contains an embedded key-value store app demonstrating the algorithm functioning trough simple puts and gets.
+It will be extracted soon from the CKite library as an example of use.

 ## Features